jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 She’s ecstatic when she learns that the King is hosting an extravagent ball to find a bride for his charming son.
 Cinderella's friends help her sew a dress for what's sure to be the most wonderful night of her life.
 But her evil family forbids her, mocks her uppitiness, and tears her dress to shreds.

 The young girl is on the verge of tears.
-But just as despair is about to set in, her fairy godmother appears.
+But just as despair is about to set in, her Fairy Godmother appears.
 With a flick of her wand, the godmother transforms Cinderella’s ragged clothes into a dazzling gown and a pair of sparkling glass slippers.
 The fairy's magic also creates a carriage and a team of horses so that her goddaughter will finally have a night she’ll never forget.

 At the party, Cinderella captivates everyone with her beauty and grace, especially the Prince.
 The two glide across the floor and whisper sweet nothings in each other’s ears.
-Sadly, the spell that gave Cinderella her magical night ends, forcing the shy orphan to flee from the ballroom, leaving the Prince with nothing but a glass slipper to remember her by.
+It looks like Cinderella's life is change.
+Sadly though, the spell that gave Cinderella her magical night ends, forcing the shy orphan to flee from the ballroom, leaving the Prince with nothing but a glass slipper to remember her by.

 The heartbroken Prince is determined to find his true love and orders his men to search the entire kingdom for the girl who fits the slipper.